 Are You Ready?

-Your Advance Operation Staff member will make contact with the appropriate chairpersons and staff members.
-We will work together in order to make sure we have enough volunteers to support 18 holes of lasers (Minimum of approximately 150 people each day Thursday & Friday, and 80 each day Saturday & Sunday for lasers only).
-The volunteer recruitment process can be enhanced by calling mapping and surveying associations, universities, junior golf programs, and any technology companies in your area, as well as using social media outlets.
+The overall process of developing the ShotLink committee will take place approximately six months in advance of your event.
+Your TOUR Advance Operations Staff member will make contact with the appropriate chairperson to start the ShotLink evaluation process.
+We will work together in order to make sure we have enough volunteers to support 18 holes of lasers.
+The volunteer recruitment process can be enhanced by calling, mapping and surveying associations, universities, junior golf programs, and any technology companies in your area.
 We have found these groups are extremely interested in this kind of work.
 The key is open communication between your volunteer chairperson and TOUR ShotLink staff to ensure we are headed in the right direction.